flothesof/PelicanBlog/content/2013-11-22-windows7-shortcut-ipython-notebook.md

 ![IPython Notebook server shortcut in Windows 7]({filename}/images/windows_ipython_notebook_shortcut.png)

 That's it!
 You can now use the IPython Notebook in an even faster way.

+*Edit November 27th, 2013:*
+I realized Windows was having trouble whenever I used this command with a path using accentuated (French!) caracters.
+I found an alternative way of launching the server with the following command:

+> cmd.exe /s /k pushd "%V" & "C:\Python27\Scripts\ipython.exe" notebook

+This proceeds in a slightly different manner: first, a shell is opened in the directory sent by the command, second the IPython executable is called with the notebook extension.